olmallet81/URT/README.md

      OLS<T>::OLS(const Vector<T>& y, const Matrix<T>& x, bool stats = false)
      ```
      with:
-     - *y* the vector of the dependent variable
+     - *y* = vector of the dependent variable
-     - *x* the matrix of the independent variables (it can include intercept, constant trend, etc...)
+     - *x* = matrix of the independent variables (it can include intercept, constant trend, etc...)
      - *stats* if turned to *true*, additional statistics will be computed as R-squared, adjusted R-squared, F statistic and Durbin-Watson statistic

 - ### Member variables (public)